Bangladesh: Who are the key players after Hasina's ouster? – DW – 08/07/2024

 "It seems quite likely that Khaleda Zia will turn to politics again, if her health allows," Jasmin Lorch, a senior researcher at the German Institute of Development and Sustainability (IDOS), told DW.

-"With the Awami League (AL) currently discredited after Sheikh Hasina's rule," she pointed out that the BNP, being one of the two main political parties in Bangladesh, has a chance of recouping the lost ground.
+"With the Awami League (AL) currently discredited after Sheikh Hasina's rule," she pointed out that the BNP, one of the two main political parties in Bangladesh, had a chance of recouping lost ground.

 "The BNP has been weakened by repression in the last years.
 But it has party structures, members and followers across the country," she said.